 The $12,506 figure breaks down into four categories, and each maps directly to approach mismatches.

 Rework from unclear instructions.
-This happens when a Gold Mine communicator gives detailed written specs and an Orange Sky receiver skims them.
-Or when an Orange Sky manager gives a quick verbal direction and a Gold Mine team member needs more context to proceed.
+This happens when a Natural Gold Mine communicator gives detailed written specs and a Natural Orange Sky receiver skims them.
+Or when a Natural Orange Sky manager gives a quick verbal direction and a Natural Gold Mine team member needs more context to proceed.
 The work gets done twice.
 Sometimes three times.

 Delays from misaligned expectations.
-This happens when a Green Planet thinker needs time to process and an Orange Sky decision-maker needs an answer now.
-The Green Planet isn't slow.
-The Orange Sky isn't pushy.
+This happens when a Natural Green Planet thinker needs time to process and a Natural Orange Sky decision-maker needs an answer now.
+The Natural Green Planet isn't slow.
+The Natural Orange Sky isn't pushy.
 They're operating on different timelines.
 The gap creates bottlenecks.

 Missed opportunities from avoided conversations.
 Every approach avoids a different kind of conversation.
-Gold Mine avoids ambiguous discussions.
-Blue Ocean avoids conflict.
-Green Planet avoids constraints.
-Orange Sky avoids detailed planning.
+Natural Gold Mines avoids ambiguous discussions.
+Natural Blue Oceans avoids conflict.
+Natural Green Planets avoids constraints.
+Natural Orange Skies avoids detailed planning.
 When important conversations get avoided, opportunities pass.

 Why Traditional Communication Training Doesn't Fix It